RobloxTeethyz/Newsletter/issues/September Newsletter 2024.md

 ▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂

 Hello, Teethyz!
-I hope you all had a great September, I sure did because I had the privilege of talking about & interviewing a couple of people on different 'Fall Songs' they have been listening to!
+I hope you all had a great September, I sure did because I had the privilege of talking about & interviewing a couple of people on different *Fall Songs* they have been listening to!
 September is widely recognized as a transition from summer to fall.
 So, Teethyz was interested in what people were listening to for the new season!
 All of these songs are amazing, and I recommend you all listen to at least a couple of them.
 Without further ado, here is what some of our management are listening to for the fall season!
 I first began with interviewing a couple of MR+!

 Interviewer: fwoIklore